-- " Technological innovation is having a profound impact on the financial system, transforming market operators' business models and strategies - " There is an increase in cyber risks, amplified by ever more insidious attacks by actors with considerable resources and technical capabilities which, without adequate safeguarding, could compromise the continuity of operational processes - " Central banks need increasingly granular and timely data and statistics on a broader range of phenomena and harmonized across countries - " Work has begun on the creation of a central bank digital currency - " Opportunities are emerging for new technologies to be used in work processes, ensuring safeguards against cyber risks and operational and organizational resilience
+- Technological innovation is having a profound impact on the financial system, transforming market operators' business models and strategies and requiring increasing attention to the latest developments in artificial intelligence (e.g. generative AI) - There is an increase in cyber risks, amplified by ever more insidious attacks by actors with considerable resources and technical capabilities which, without adequate safeguarding, could compromise the continuity of operational processes - " Central banks need increasingly granular and timely data and statistics on a broader range of phenomena and harmonized across countries - " Preparations continue in the euro area for the possible introduction of a central bank digital currency - " Opportunities are emerging for new technologies to be used in work processes, including to ensure protection against cyber risks, operational and organizational resilience and, more generally, the security of people and infrastructure

-- " New ways to use financial services and new risks for customers are becoming more widespread - The prospect of a central bank digital currency will not reduce the importance of cash; the risk of crime in the economic and financial sector remains high - " There is a need to reduce Italy's structural lag in terms of financial knowledge - " A profound change in working methods is under way, with repercussions for organizational and management models, owing in part to the experience of the pandemic
+- Social and behavioural factors - " New ways to use financial services and new risks for customers are becoming more widespread - " The possible introduction of the digital euro will complement cash, which will continue to play an important role - " The risk of crime in the economic and financial sector remains high - " There is a need to reduce Italy's structural lag in terms of financial knowledge - " A profound change in working methods is under way, affecting organizational and management models, with remote working complementing in-office work

-- " Climate change and policies for countering it pose new risks to the economic system and require sustainable finance to develop in a balanced way - " The general public is paying increasing attention to the environmental sustainability of the activities carried out by organizations and to social and governance issues
+- Climate change and policies to counter it pose new risks to the economic system and require sustainable finance to develop in a balanced way.
+Stronger action is needed, including transparent reporting - " The general public is paying increasing attention to the environmental sustainability of the activities carried out by organizations and to social and governance issues